These 6 Simple Tricks Make Moving Surprisingly Effortless

 If you need more advice about buying or selling a home or want to know more about the area, we offer a wealth of resources to help you out.
 Call us and let’s talk about your plans!

-Maybe the thought of moving to a smaller, low-maintenance home has only briefly crossed your mind, or maybe you’re seriously considering downsizing.
+Maybe the thought of moving to a smaller, low-maintenance home has only briefly crossed your mind.
+Maybe you’re seriously considering downsizing your home.
 But before you trade your too-large house in for, say, a cozy condo downtown, there are a few things to consider.

-Downsizing requires quite a bit of planning: You may need to figure out what to keep and what to discard, choose between the love seat and the sofa for your new living room, and determine which furniture pieces can serve multiple functions.
+Downsizing requires quite a bit of planning.
+You may need to figure out what to keep and what to discard.
+Choosing between the love seat and the sofa means determining which furniture pieces can serve multiple functions.

 Here are a few downsizing tips to help you prepare to sell your current home.